Help and Support

 A trusted adult, teacher or parent

-Thank you for visiting this page but before you look at the information below please consider speaking to a trusted adult in your life.
-Whether that is a parent, teacher, guardian, family member or someone in your community.
+The first place to visit for support should always be a responsible and trusted adult in your life.
+Whether that is a parent, teacher, guardian, family member or someone in your community - please consider speaking to them first.

-You are not alone and there is support out there.
-Even in your school there maybe services and help that you are not aware of.
+It is important to remember that you are not alone and there is support out there.
+Even in your school there may be services and help that you are not aware of.
 Please ask.

 Please note: Empathy Week and our staff are only able to signpost organisations and services and cannot respond personally to individual requests.